shopware5/devdocs/source/blog/_posts/2015-07-23-cross-cutting.md

 }
 ```

-A setup like this will allow you, to process a new purchase calling:
+A setup like this will allow you to process a new purchase calling:

 ```
 $container->get('command_bus')->handle(new PurchaseCommand(3, 15));